toddnichols/toddnichols.github.io/_posts/2019-03-04-Best-Practices-30min-Poor-Sample-2.md

 # Unsuccessful 30-minute sample assignment #2

 ## Assignment Name:
-La moda y el cine
+La Moda y el Cine

 ## Shared Instructions:
 We are going to talk about fashion and movies and what influences they have from other countries.